-Unless otherwise directed by the court, a magistrate judge is authorized, with or without a referral, to:
+Unless otherwise directed by the court, a magistrate judges are judge is authorized, with or without a referral, to:

-- (1) grant applications to proceed without prepayment of fees; - (2) authorize levy, entry, search, and seizure requested by authorized agents of the Internal Revenue Service under 26 U.S.C. § 6331 upon a determination of probable cause; - (3) conduct supplemental proceedings in accordance with Fed.
+- (1) grant applications to proceed without prepayment of fees; - (2) authorize levy, entry, search, and seizure requested by authorized agents of the Internal Revenue Service under 26 U.S.C. § 6331 upon a determination of probable cause; - (3) conduct examinations of judgment debtors and other supplemental proceedings in accordance with Fed.
 R. Civ.
-P. 69, including: - (A) hold hearings to determine judgment debtor's property; - (B) issue writs; - (C) temporarily restrain a judgment debtor from selling, transferring, or disposing of the property or asset; - (D) hold hearings and make recommendations to the district judge on substantive issues including the liability of a party under a writ of garnishment or execution; - (E) issue orders directing funds- - (i) to be paid into the registry of the court; - (ii) to be paid out of the registry on the parties consent under 28 U.S.C. § 636(c) and DUCivR 72-4; and - (F) perform all duties specified in the Federal Debt Collection Procedures Act, 28 U.S.C. §§ 3001-3308; - (4) issue orders authorizing alternative service;
+P. 69; including: - (A) authorize the issuance of post-hold hearings to determine judgment debtor's property; - (B) issue writs; - (C) temporarily restrain a judgment collection writs pursuant debtor from selling, transferring, or disposing of the property or asset; - (D) hold hearings and make recommendations to the district judge on substantive issues including the liability of a party under a writ of garnishment or execution; - (E) issue orders directing funds- - (i) to be paid into the registry of the court; - (ii) to be paid out of the registry on the parties consent under 28 U.S.C. § 636(c) and DUCivR 72-4; and - (F) perform all duties specified in the Federal Debt Collection

+Procedures Act, 28 U.S.C. §§ 3001-3308; - (4) issue orders authorizing alternative service;

 - (5) conduct initial scheduling conferences under Fed.
 R. Civ.
 P. 16, enter stipulated scheduling orders, and grant or deny stipulated motions to amend scheduling orders; - (6) conduct all pretrial proceedings contemplated by 28 U.S.C. § 636(b) and Fed.
 R. Civ.
-P. 72 in cases assigned under DUCivR 72-4 and 83-2; and - (7) issue subpoenas, writs of habeas corpus ad testificandum, and other orders necessary to secure the presence of parties, witnesses, or evidence for court proceedings.
+P. 72 in cases assigned to them under General Order 11-001DUCivR 72-4 and 83-2; and - (7) issue subpoenas, writs of habeas corpus ad testificandum, and other orders necessary to secure the presence of parties, witnesses, or evidence for court proceedings.

-(b) Authority Under Fed.
+1-(b) Authority Under Fed.
 R. Civ.
 P. 72(a).

-On an order of reference under 28 U.S.C. § 636(b)(1)(A) and Fed.
+On an order of reference and under 28 U.S.C. § 636(b)(1)(A) and Fed.
 R. Civ.
-P. 72(a), a magistrate judge is authorized to hear and determine any procedural motion, discovery motion, or other non-dispositive motion.
+P. 72(a), a magistrate judges are judge is authorized to hear and determine any procedural motion, discovery motion, or other non-dispositive motion.

-(c) Authority Under Fed.
+2-(c) Authority Under Fed.
 R. Civ.
 P. 72(b).

-- (1) On an order of reference under 28 U.S.C. § 636(b)(1)(B) and Fed.
+On an order of reference and under the provisions of 28 U.S.C. §

+636(b)(1)(B) and Fed.
 R. Civ.
-P. 72(b), a magistrate judge is authorized to prepare and submit to the district judge a report containing proposed findings of fact and recommendations for disposition of motions:
+P. 72(b), a magistrate judges are judge is authorized to prepare and submit to the district judge a report containing proposed findings of fact and recommendations for disposition of motions:

-- (A) for injunctive relief including temporary restraining orders and preliminary and permanent injunctions;
+(1)(A) for injunctive relief including temporary restraining orders and preliminary and permanent injunctions;

-- (B) for judgment on the pleadings;
+(2)(B) for judgment on the pleadings;

-- (C) for summary judgment;
+(3)(C) for summary judgment;

-- (D) to dismiss;
+(4)(D) to dismiss;

+(5) under Fed.
+R. Civ.
+P. 12(b);

-- (E) for default judgments; and
+(6)(E) for default judgments; and

-- (F) for judicial review of an administrative agency decision, including an award or denial of a license, benefits under the Social Security Act, or a similar privilege.

-(2) A magistrate judge may determine any preliminary matter and conduct any necessary evidentiary hearing or other proceeding arising in the exercise of the authority under DUCivR 72-2(c)(1).
+- (7)(F) for judicial review of an administrative agency decisions decision, including an award or denial of a license, benefits under the Social Security Act, and awards or denials of licenses or or a similar privileges privilege. - (2) Magistrate judges A magistrate judge may determine any preliminary matter and conduct any necessary evidentiary hearing or other proceeding arising in the exercise of the authority under this section.
+DUCivR 72-2(c)(1).